erikjsolsen/erikjsolsen.github.io/index.md

 #### Ecosystem models
 <li> Exploring <a href="https://www.frontiersin.org/articles/10.3389/fmars.2018.00064/full"> Future oceans under ocean acidification, changes in fishing and marine protection </a> </li>
-<li> "Future oceans" is now also a research topic at [Frontiers in Marine Science](https://www.frontiersin.org/research-topics/8558/future-oceans-under-multiple-stressors-from-global-change-to-anthropogenic-impact).
-Submission deadline: ** 31st March 2019**
+<li> "Future oceans" is now also a research topic at <a href="https://www.frontiersin.org/research-topics/8558/future-oceans-under-multiple-stressors-from-global-change-to-anthropogenic-impact"> Frontiers in Marine Science </a> Submission deadline: ** 31st March 2019** </li>
 <li> Evaluting the <a href="http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0146467"> performance of ecosystem models: Skill assessment of the Northeast US Atlantis model </a></li>
-<li> Spatial scenarios (eg. MSP - wind farms) using the Atlantis model </li>
+<li> Exploring the use of qualitative ecosystem models in Integrated Ecosystem Assessments </li>

 #### Ecosystem-based management (EBM)